joez2450/sep10-freedom-project/blog/entry07.md

 ### Skills
 As I delivered my presentation alongside my peer in both the class and the Expo-Showcase, I learned to enhance my skills of organization, management, and strategicness as they were my main takeaways.

 I had to become more strategic and decisive when making presentations and the format in which it is lay out.
-Additionally, I began to be more organized along with managing the circumstances I am in to minizing any conflicts that may emerge.
+Additionally, I began to be more organized along with managing the circumstances present to minimize any conflicts that may emerge and further disrupt progress.